 Place 1/4 of the dough onto a floured counter (or on a cookie sheet or marble), gently to flatten.

-Roll out to about 1/8th inch thick and cool again.
-Repeat with the other portion.
-When the dough is cool/cold it will be much easier to work with.
+Roll out to about 1/8th inch thick and cut out shapes-I like to have a small pile of flour to dip the cutter into and avoid sticking.
+Keep dough cold, it will be much easier to work with.

-Place a small amount of flour near the area you are working and dip the cooking cutter into the flour periodically before cutting out shapes (to avoid sticking).
-Cut out several shapes and gently place onto a sheet pan lined with parchment paper.
-If the dough begins to stick, place in a cool spot and continue when the dough is firm.
+Place shapes onto a sheet pan lined with parchment paper.
+If the dough begins to stick, place in a cool spot and continue when the dough hardens again.

 Step 3 Baking